author image

 • Scalability and cost flexibility are primary drivers of adoption

-• Cloud platforms abstract model training, deployment, and monitoring
+• Cloud platforms abstract model training, deployment, and monitoring through AI for cloud services

 • Not all AI workloads benefit equally from cloud deployment